MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/layouts/flex-layout.md

 ### The Shrink Property

-The [`Shrink`](https://developer.xamarin.com/api/property/Xamarin.Forms.FlexLayout.Shrink/) property is of type `int`.
+The [`Shrink`](xref:Xamarin.Forms.FlexLayout.ShrinkProperty) attached bindable property is of type `int`.
 The default value is 1, and the value must be greater than or equal to 0.

 The `Shrink` property plays a role when the `Wrap` property is set to `NoWrap` and the aggregate width of a row of children is greater than the width of the `FlexLayout`, or the aggregate height of a single column of children is greater than the height of the `FlexLayout`.
 Normally the `FlexLayout` will display these children by constricting their sizes.
 The `Shrink` property can indicate which children are given priority in being displayed at their full sizes.